icvdelt/block_interleaver/README.md

 # Block Interleaver
-The project contains VHDL implementation of block interleaver and deinterleaver.
+The project contains VHDL implementation of a block interleaver and deinterleaver.

 ## Block Description